01 of 06

 When you've completed your embroidery, how do you display it?
-Framing it in a hoop is probably the most common way to finish embroidery, but it's not the only way.
+Framing it in a hoop is one of the most common ways to finish embroidery, but it's not the only way.
 This sewn wall hanging is easy to make and a fun way to mix up the look of your finished stitching.

-You'll find that it works well for that piece you just finished, as well as the embroidery that's been sitting for months (or years!) waiting to be displayed.
-And you can use this technique to make a hangings of different... sizes and proportions.
+You'll find that it works well for that piece you just finished, as well as the embroidery that's been sitting for months (or years!).
+And you can use this technique to make hangings of different sizes and proportions.

-Sewn wall art is a great way to quickly change out artwork in your home.
+Sewn... wall art is a great way to quickly change out artwork in your home.
 Make several to switch throughout the year.
-It's also a nice gift, and it can be mailed easily which makes it perfect for crafting swaps!
+It's also a nice gift and you can mail it easily, which makes it perfect for crafting swaps!

 To make this, you will need some basic sewing skills.
 It's fastest to put the wall hanging together with a sewing machine, but you can do it by hand if you prefer.

 Batting or felt

 Needle and threadContinue to 2 of 6 below.

 02 of 06